 If you’re missing one or more of your teeth for a quite long period, below are the most common risks you should know about, besides aesthetic issues.

 1. Jawbone deterioration

 The same way your body needs healthy bones to function properly, your jawbone requires the support and stimulation from your teeth to grow and hold them in place.
 Every time you eat something, you help your jawbone retain its density and volume.
 When one of your teeth is missing, it can cause the underlying jawbone to weaken due to lack of stimulation.
 Over time, this space in your teeth will lead to a complete deterioration of the underlying jawbone, causing your face to fall inwards.
-This will make you look sad and older than your actual age.
+This will make you look older than your actual age.